Science and technology in Belgium

 Science and technology in Belgium is well developed with the presence of several universities and research institutes.

+Background

 As Belgium is a federal state, science is organized at two levels.
 At the national level, there is the Belgian Federal Science Policy Office (BELSPO), and each of the three regions, Brussels-Capital Region, Flanders and Wallonia, have their own regional science and technology development: